kartoza/stream_feature_extractor/help/source/features.rst

 -----------------------------

    A node that has one upstream and one downstream node.
-The node is superflous as it can be represented by one line instead of two.
+The node is superfluous as it can be represented by one line instead of two.

    .. image:: /static/pseudo_node.png
       :align: center